BachErik/killedby/README.md

 - `GITHUB_USERNAME`: Username of the GitHub account where the data repository is located.
 - `GITHUB_REPOSITORY`: Name of the repository containing JSON files with project data.

+### Workflow Changes

+- The `Deploy Main to Kubernetes` workflow now checks if the namespace exists before attempting to create it, preventing redundant namespace creation.
+- The `Build and Push Docker Image` action is excluded from executing on pull requests.
+- Kubernetes deployments are updated by adding a unique identifier to the image tag to ensure updates even when reapplying the same tag.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or bug fixes, please fork the repository and submit a pull request.